somemothersson/Portfolio/README.md

 !["Out to Lunch," by Eric Dolphy.](public/assets/images/EricDolphy_OutToLunch_cover.jpg)

-The photo used was taken at the Milwaukee Museum of Art.
 #### Usability

 The single page with simple design was chosen specifically for ease of use and 0 navigation.
 The Nav bar is used only as a holding pattern for external resources.